+Why do babies get constipated so easily nowadays?
+"Thanks" to the infant formula that contains little or no dietary fiber and medium-chain fatty acids that are critical for infants to move their bowels regularly.
 In contrast, exclusively breastfed infants are rarely constipated because breast milk has got a good amount of medium-chain fatty acids that almost always help to soften stools and stimulate bowel movement for infants.

 Virgin coconut oil carries the best nutritional structure for both health improvement and bowel movement.
-And if it's organic, that will be even better for infants since you wouldn't want to expose them to pesticides, unknown substances or artificial chemicals.
+And if it's organic, that will benefit your baby even more since you wouldn't want to expose him or her to pesticides, unknown substances or artificial chemicals.

-Step 2: Test for Allergic Reaction
+Step 2: Test for allergic reaction

 Unless he or she is born allergic to coconut, virgin coconut oil should not trigger any allergy-like reactions on your baby (at least so far I have not heard of anyone suffering allergy from eating virgin coconut oil).